Blehjo/aws-deep-thought/README.md

   *Steps required to install project and how to get the development environment running:*

   Nothing needs to be installed.
-Simply go to 3.135.1.43
+Simply go to [Live Site](3.135.1.43)

   ## Usage